 Each weekday, TheStreet.com Ratings compiles a list of the top five stocks in five categories -- fast-growth, all-around value, large-cap, mid-cap and small-cap -- and publishes these lists in the Ratings section of our Web site .

+This list, updated daily, is based on data from the close of the previous trading session.
+Today, mid-cap stocks are in the spotlight.
+These are stocks of companies that have market capitalizations of between $500 million and $10 billion that rank near the top of all stocks rated by our proprietary quantitative model, which looks at more than 60 factors.
+The stocks must also be followed by at least one financial analyst who posts estimates on the Institutional Brokers' Estimate System.
+They are ordered by their potential to appreciate.
 Note that no provision is made for off-balance-sheet assets such as unrealized appreciation/depreciation of investments, market value of real estate or contingent liabilities that might affect book value.
 This could be material for some companies with large underfunded pension plans.
 AptarGroup ( ATR) manufactures and sells dispensing systems to the personal care, cosmetic, pharmaceutical and food/beverage markets worldwide.
 It has been rated a buy since October 2005.
 Third-quarter revenue increased 19.9% over a year ago to $485.69 million, powered by strong sales, favorable exchange-rate movements and acquisitions.
 These factors, along with lower net interest expense and lower tax rates, boosted net income by 39.5% to $39.48 million for the quarter.
 AptarGroup also implemented a share buyback program authorizing the repurchase of about $19.70 million worth of stock during the fourth quarter.
 In addition to noting its notable financial performance, TheStreet.com Ratings is encouraged by the company's solid fourth-quarter earnings outlook, its initiatives to increase shareholder returns and its strong balance sheet.